Discover more from Risk+Progress

 Nonetheless, the migration of older individuals presents potential financial challenges.
 Older migrants will have fewer productive years ahead of them, have paid less accumulated tax behind them, and will cost significantly more to provide healthcare for.

 Selling visas might seem callous or inhuman, but it’s a vast improvement over the status quo.
-Compared to the current discretionary models, our proposal would be transparent; one could easily look up the fee schedule.
-It would not be subject to direct political manipulation, and not require a significant government bureaucracy, with officials only needed to collect fees, and undertake health and background checks.
+Compared to the current discretionary models, this proposal would be transparent; one could easily look up the fee schedule.
+It would not be subject to direct political manipulation, and not require a significant government bureaucracy, with officials only needed to collect fees and undertake health and background checks.

 Furthermore, broader eligibility and non-existent quotas would do catastrophic damage to the human smuggling industry.
 For many, a border entry fee of 0-$30k would be preferable to paying similar sums to human smugglers and taking risky/illegal journeys to the destination country, only to live a marginalized life.
 There would be no need for expensive border walls and border agents would primarily be tasked with arresting actual criminals, not migrants seeking to reunite with family.